Codevate/GenemuFormBundle/README.md

 The principle is to separate the javascript, stylesheet and html.
 This allows better integration of web pages.

 [View a template example form view](https://github.com/genemu/GenemuFormBundle/blob/master/Resources/doc/template.md)

-## Note

-There are maybe some bugs in those implementations, this package is just an idea of form types which can be very useful for your Symfony2 projects.